Introduction to Computational Models in Biology

 - Stochastic differential equations and biological memory models

-Course structure and gradingCourse grades are composed of: Problem Sets 35%, Class participation 10%, Case study presentation 10%, Project presentation 10%, Project paper 35%.
+Course structure and gradingCourse grades are composed of: Problem Sets 40%, Case study presentation 10%, Project presentation 10%, Project paper 40%.

-Case study: Each student or group of 2 students (your choice) will give a brief in-class presentation of a paper that applies the modeling and computational techniques we have learned in the course.
+Case study: Each group of students will give a brief in-class presentation of a paper that applies the modeling and computational techniques we have learned in the course.
 Paper suggestions, guidelines and grading criteria will be distributed.
-Presentation dates: Feb.
-23 and 25.
+Presentation dates: Nov 18 and 23.

-Project: These case studies will be developed into course projects, consisting of a brief in-class presentation and paper writeup.
-Presentation dates: Mar.
-9 and 11.
-Papers due to Shea-Brown mailbox, Lewis Hall: WEDS.
-MAR 18, 5 PM.
+Project: These case studies will be developed into course projects, consisting of a brief presentation and paper writeup.
+Presentations Dec.
+7 and 9.
+Papers due to Shea-Brown mailbox, Lewis Hall: MON.
+Dec.
+14, 5 PM.

 ComputingIn this course, we will make extensive use of the Matlab ( The MathWorks, Inc) programming language.
 As an OPTIONAL bonus, the textbook's website also provides many codes in the language R, which has closely related syntax and is used extensively in some computational biology communities.